 How is jaundice due to raised conjugated bilirubin different to that from raised unconjugated bilirubin?

 Unlike unconjugated bilirubin, phototherapy does not break down conjugated bilirubin.
+Therefore, this treatment will not be offered.

 If your baby has raised conjugated bilirubin, they’ll have more fats in their poo because they don’t have as much bile to digest fats.
 This will make your baby particularly hungry and they might have difficulty gaining the usual amount of weight as they get older.
-Their liver might also be larger than usual because of the inflammation and swelling from the trapped bile (CLDF, 2015).
+Their liver might also be larger than usual because of the inflammation and swelling from the trapped bile (CLDF, 2019a).

 How will my baby’s raised conjugated bilirubin (hyperbilirubinaemia) be investigated?